The Best 3 Days in Athens Itinerary by JetSettingFools.com

 Tips for Visiting the Athens Acropolis

-To make sense of the structures and their significance, it is best to use an audio guide (like this free one) or join an Acropolis Guided Tour.
+It’s very important to buy your ticket in advance online.
+Also, to make sense of the structures and their significance, use an audio guide (like this free one) or join an Acropolis Guided Tour.

-Evening: Areopagus Hill and Plaka District
+Evening: Areopagus Hill and Plaka

-In the 8th century BC, it served as the actual convening place for the Ancient Athens supreme court.
+In the 8th century BC, it served as the actual convening place for the Ancient Athens Supreme Court.

 Then in the 1st century AD, it is believed that Apostle Paul gave a sermon here in an effort to convert Athenians to Christianity.

-Today, however, the rocky outcrop is used by tourists to take in the phenomenal panoramic views of Athens.
+Today, however, the rocky outcrop is used by tourists to take in the phenomenal views of Athens.
+Additionally, you can peer down into the ruins of the Ancient Agora.

 It is nicknamed the Neighborhood of the Gods, due to its location at the base of Acropolis Hill.
+Restaurants, bars, cafes and souvenir shops claim most of the real estate here today.

-Patrons can order from the set menu, which not only offers a good value, but also the opportunity to try several different dishes.
+End your first day in Athens with at a classic Greek taverna, Restaurant Scholario.
+The set menu not only offers a good value, but also the opportunity to try several different dishes.

 The top dishes we recommend eating are moussaka (it is the national dish, after all), meatballs, Greek salad, saganaki and tzatziki.